 Bette Davis gives a subtle and nuanced performance as the title character in this small-scale suspense movie that deserves to be much better known.
 It is easy to succumb to the temptation to lump it together with What Ever Happened to Baby Jane?
 (1962) and the other excursions into grand guignol that helped revive the flagging careers of such Hollywood grand dames as Davis, Crawford and Stanwyck (amongst others) around that time, but it does the film a real disservice.
-Although the last movie shot by Hammer Studios in black and white, this is a restrained study of family grief and emotional dependence painted in shades of grey.
-It’s a classy film, tackling a challenging theme with intelligence and style, largely eschewing histrionics in its search for the truth …
+Although made by Hammer, this is a restrained study of family grief and emotional dependence painted in shades of grey.
+It’s a classy film, tackling a challenging theme with intelligence and style, largely eschewing histrionics …

 The following review is offered as part of the Tuesday’s Overlooked Film meme hosted by Todd Mason over at his Sweet Freedom blog and you should head over there to see the many other fascinating titles that have been selected.

 “There’s no key in the bathroom door”